 Figure 1.
 Efficiency of electricity production from fossil fuels in public electricity and CHP plants (source: IEA, 2007).

 A similar argument holds for the fuel efficiency of cars and trucks, and for the end-use efficiency of energy in buildings and other sectors.
 Indeed, zero-energy buildings have already been designed and built.
 Overall estimates range from 20 to 50% ultimately achievable end-use energy reduction.

 Increasing the efficiency of energy conversion and energy use is certainly part of the energy puzzle.
 When we do this, we should also take measures to avoid ‘rebound effects’, such as ‘after installing an affordable low-energy lighting system, we leave it always on because its energy use is very low”.

 - Oil, gas, coal taken from the BP Statistical Review of World Energy data, 2015.
 Uranium calculated from world-nuclear.org production and reserve data.

-- IEA’s Efficiency of Electricity Production from Fossil Fuels in Public Electricity and CHP plants.
+- IEA’s Efficiency of Electricity Production from Fossil Fuels, page 75 in Public Electricity and CHP plants.

 © University of Groningen